sluofoss/sluofoss.github.io/content/Learn/Software Engineering/api design.md

     - name: used fro associating with operation
     - in : {query, header } where it is received in

+## 3rd part (paths)

 Schema for response cannot be used unless it is defined under the definitions: this is False
 - swagger does not force you to put every schema under definitions. it only requires that any $ref you use points to a definition.

 A request/response schema is a MUST under definitions before a Path/Operation can be created in the specifications: false, same as before.
-- you may skip the definition section nd describe the schema under the operation but then the schea will not be reusable as a good practice use definitions.
+- you may skip the definition section and describe the schema under the operation but then the schea will not be reusable as a good practice use definitions.  -

 # api management
 ## lifecycle and productivity